top of page

 • Weekday Sessions: Tuesday and Wednesday are often the least crowded.

-• Avoid Top 3 Spots on Weekends: Like Arashiyama and Kiyomizu-dera.
+• Avoid Top 3 Spots on Weekends: Particularly Arashiyama and Kiyomizu-dera.

-• Use Google Maps & JNTO Data: To check crowd levels in real time.
+• Utilize Technology: Use Google Maps and JNTO Data to check crowd levels in real time.

-• Temple Walks in Kyoto: Children in matching yukatas or couples walking hand-in-hand past maple-lined corridors.
+• Temple Walks in Kyoto: Capture children in matching yukatas or couples walking hand-in-hand past maple-lined corridors.

 • Picnics Under Ginkgo Trees in Tokyo: Spread a red blanket, add a thermos and warm drinks for natural lifestyle shots.

-• Engagement at Sunset in Arashiyama: Silhouettes on Togetsukyo Bridge, perfect for album covers.
+• Engagement at Sunset in Arashiyama: Silhouettes on Togetsukyo Bridge make for perfect album covers.

-For photographers, the best time is weekday mornings, especially just after sunrise.
-You’ll get soft light, fewer people, and the chance for reflective pond shots or empty temple paths.
+For photographers, the best time for capturing that golden light is typically on weekday mornings, especially just after sunrise.
+You'll get soft light, fewer people, and plenty of chances for reflective pond shots or empty temple paths.

 My Autumn Photography Services in Tokyo & Kyoto 📸🍁🍂👘⛩️🇯🇵